LucasJMO/E6Plus/classes/Marshall.md

 **Battle Shout**: Once per day per class level, a marshall may expend a swift action in order to grant up to three allies (not including the marshall) within short range a +1 Morale bonus to all attack rolls, damage rolls, and saves.
 This bonus lasts for a number of rounds equal to the marshall's class level.

-**Inspire Bravery**: A allies within short range of a Marshall may add the Marshall’s Charisma bonus to their saves against Fear effects.
+**Inspire Bravery**: Allies within 60 feet of a Marshall may add the Marshall’s Charisma bonus to their saves against Fear effects.
 This bonus does not stack in a party with multiple marshalls.

 **Untiring**(Ex): A Marshall needs half as much sleep as normal (for example, a long rest for a marshall is 4 hours) and is immune to any effects which cause fatigue, exhaustion, or sleep.